coriolisinstruments/EurorackModules/MakingVactrols/README.md

 ![No loose ends](images/makingVactrols_12.jpg)

 All said and done, your end product should look a little like this.
 Bending the legs (up or down, depending on your application) will help keeping the light out.
+Just be sure to bend where the legs are covered by the heatshrink, not the exposed legs.
+This adds structural support and because the heatshrink tubes is folded, the fold blocks out ambient light.

 ![It is a Vactrol!](images/makingVactrols_13.jpg)

 ### 4. (almost) Done!

-Congratulations, you have now made a vactrol.
+Congratulations, you have made a vactrol.

 Be sure to test it before soldering it to a pcb! apply a voltage to the LED and measure the resistance between the pins: 0V = XX MOhm, 2V (depends on the LED; CAREFUL not the burn it out) = XX Ohm (maybe 1KOhm; it depends on what LDRs you've used).